leonardompp/leonardompp.github.io/index.md

 ## My Bio

 My name is Leonardo Mouta.
-I am an aerospace engineer (MS - ISAE-SUPAERO, France; BS - Aeronautics Institute of Technology (ITA), Brazil), specializing in autonomous systems and fluid dynamics.
+I am currently a Master's student at Carnegie Mellon University's Robotics System development program, class of 2025.
+Although currently a roboticist, my background is as an aerospace engineer (MS - ISAE-SUPAERO, France; BS - Aeronautics Institute of Technology, Brazil), specializing in autonomous systems and fluid dynamics.
+I also dabble in quantum computing (Minor Degree in Engineering Physics - Aeronautics Institute of Technology, Brazil) and cybersecurity.

 ### Fields of Interest